hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ```

 After this, Terraform is all done!
 You can go to the GCP console to see the
-created network.
-Make sure you're looking at the same region and project that
+network you created.
+Make sure you're looking at the same region and project
-was configured in the provider configuration.
+that was configured in the provider configuration.

 If you look in your current working directory, you'll see that Terraform also
 wrote some data into the `terraform.tfstate` file.
 This state file is extremely